Aissist.io

 While we strive for full automation, there are instances where Aissistant may not be able to address every customer query.
 This could be due to the complexity of the queries, limited access to your internal systems, or the preference to have certain sensitive tasks, like refunds, handled by human agents.
 In these situations, smart tags can be used to seamlessly transition tasks from Aissistant to your human team.
 Below are couple different methods to do so.

 Method 1.
-Suspend the tag
+Suspend the Sub Agent

 Method 2.
 Notification/Assignment on tag